Take the quiz

 Patient describing lingual braces pain to a specialist

 As with any orthodontic treatment, it’s the orthodontist who will suggest the treatment that best suits you.
-After the professional has analyzed your case and confirmed that their recommendation falls within your budget, you can start your lingual orthodontic treatment.
+After the professional has analysed your case and confirmed that their recommendation falls within your budget, you can start your orthodontic treatment.

 Types of lingual braces

-As mentioned above, there are many different lingual braces types on the market.
-The choice of a particular type is usually based on the recommendation of your orthodontist, your preferences and your budget.
+The choice of lingual orthodontic treatment is usually based on the recommendation of your orthodontist, your preferences and your budget.

 Gold lingual orthodontics